Blog 62: Identify your competitive advantage and business moat.

 The different types of business moats are:

-Patents and other intangible assets: Patents, regulatory licenses, etc. can prevent competition from replicating the company’s products.
-One can charge higher for the licenses they issue.
+Patents and other intangible assets: Patents, regulatory licenses, etc. can prevent competition from replicating your products.

 Branding & Cultural: Google's brand is synonymous with internet search and is widely recognized as a trusted source.
 Thus, it’s easier for Google to attract and retain users and advertisers.